Levminer/authme/README.md

 ## Importing

--   From QR codes: You screenshot all the QR codes from your favourite websites, and import all of them to Authme
+-   From QR codes: You screenshot all the QR codes from your favorite websites, and import all of them to Authme
 -   From Google Authenticator: Import all of your saved QR codes from your Google Authenticator app.

 ## Contributing and development